PageIndex: Document Index System for Reasoning-Based RAG

 Designed for Long Documents

-PageIndex is specifically designed to handle long documents including financial reports, thousand-page textbooks, etc., even when they exceed the context window limitations of most LLMs.
+PageIndex is specifically designed to handle long documents including financial reports, legal documents, technical manuals etc., even when they exceed the context window limits of LLMs.

 PageIndex.json